 When do you need a breast pump?

-• You want to combine breastfeeding with work or study
+- You want to combine breastfeeding with work or study

-• Your baby is not (yet) latching well
+- Your baby is not (yet) latching well

-• You want someone else to feed the baby
+- You want someone else to feed the baby

-• You want to stimulate your milk production
+- You want to stimulate your milk production

-• You are experiencing engorgement and want relief
+- You experience engorgement and want relief

 In all these cases, a good electric breast pump or electric pump can make the difference between stress and comfort.